 Joshua 24.
 The Covenant was renewed at Shechem, at which time Joshua retold their history thus far, followed by the death of Joshua, and also the death of Eleazar, Aaron’s son.

 Mark 6:1-13, In Mark 6 Jesus proclaimed ”A Prophet is not without honor, but in his own hometown, and among his own kin.”
-Jesus sent out the Twelve, and they were amazed they could heal too.
+Jesus sent out the Twelve disciples, and they were amazed they could heal too.

 Joshua 20 lists the cities of refuge, three West of Jordan and three East of Jordan.